cjratcliff/ml-compiled/docs/normalization.rst

 :math:`\mu_x \in \mathbb{R}^{d}` and :math:`\sigma_x^2 \in \mathbb{R}^{d}` are moving averages of the mean and variance of :math:`x`.
 They do not need to be learned.
 The moving averages are calculated independently for each feature in :math:`x`.

 Batch normalization does not work well with small batch sizes (`Wu and He, 2018 <https://arxiv.org/abs/1803.08494>`_).
-The small batches cause the statistics to become inaccurate.
+Small batches cause the statistics to become inaccurate.
 This can cause problems when training models with large images where large batches will not fit in memory.

 Inference
 ___________